justinalm/justinalm.github.io/about.markdown

     </div>
     <div class="cf">
         <div class="fl w-100 w-50-ns f4 ph4 mb3 lh-copy">
             <p class="f5 f4-ns f4-l mv0 ">“Justin and I worked together on a variety of projects at Steamclock Software.
 Justin is an extremely talented individual who is full of creative energy.
-We've had many fantastic coffee fuelled brainstorming sessions which always left me feeling invigorated and confident that our project was headed in the right direction.
-He's a great person to work with and I hope I get the chance to collaborate with him again in the future.”</p>
+We’ve had many fantastic coffee fuelled brainstorming sessions which always left me feeling invigorated and confident that our project was headed in the right direction.
+He’s a great person to work with and I hope I get the chance to collaborate with him again in the future.”</p>
             <div class="dt mt3">
                 <div class="dtc v-mid pr3">
                     <img class="mw3 ba b--black-20 br-100" src="/uploads/robMacEachern.jpg">